Issues

 I’m also proud to come from a Marine Corps family.
 My family’s stories of service to our country have had a profound impact on me.
 That’s why I’m a strong advocate for our veterans.

-Requests for county services such as filing claims for insurance, hospitalization, and vocational training continue to grow.
+Requests for county services such as filing claims for insurance, hospitalization, and vocational training, continue to grow.
 We’re responding!
 In 2020 alone, Jefferson County’s Veterans Service Officer team filed more than 500 claims on behalf of Jeffco’s veterans, totaling well over $33 million over a five-year period.

 The Business and Workforce Center also assists veterans with career guidance, resume prep, and job skills development through workshops, training opportunities, and work-based learning.